Google Meet Logo

-The Google Meet logo is approximately the same as the icons of other related services that are part of the structure of the Internet giant.
+The Google Meet logo is roughly the same as the icons for other related services in Google’s broader suite.
 A member of the Google family uses a simple, clear logo that is fully consistent with the target segment.
-Structuring is what the parent company gave him.
+The structure is what the parent company gave it.

 Google Meet: Brand overview